Information for boys aged 12-15

 These are some of the reasons for having the vaccination:

-- Vaccination protects against the most dangerous HPV types that cause cancer, genital warts and RRP.
+- Vaccination protects against the most dangerous HPV types that cause cancer and genital warts.

 - Vaccination offers protection against HPV infection for at least 10 years and probably for much longer.

 - Vaccination works best when a boy is aged under 15.
 This is because you are highly unlikely to have been in contact with HPV yet and because younger people get more immunity from the vaccination.

 - You can’t catch HPV from a woman who has been vaccinated but not all women in the UK have been vaccinated.
 Young women are most likely to have been vaccinated but about 1 in 7 hasn’t.

 - Women from many other countries may also not be vaccinated.
 For example, about 75% of young French women have not been vaccinated against HPV.